pwang649/pwang649.github.io/_pages/home.md

 ## Research

 I'm currently a research assistant at [Interactive and Collaborative Autonomous Robotic Systems (ICAROS)](http://icaros.usc.edu/) Lab advised by [Dr. Stefanos Nikolaidis](https://stefanosnikolaidis.net/).
 My research focuses on learning and planning for multi-robot and human-robot systems and developing robotic systems for real-world problems.
+A part of my current work is revealed [here](https://pwang649.github.io/myWiki/docs/Research/Research%20-%20Placement%20Optimization).

-Last year, I worked on the design and control of a light-weight low-cost quadruped robot under the mentorship of [Dr. Quan Nyugen](https://viterbi.usc.edu/directory/faculty/Nguyen/Quan) at the [Dynamic Robotics and Control Laboratory](https://sites.usc.edu/quann/) at USC.
+In 2021, I worked on the design and control of a light-weight low-cost quadruped robot under the mentorship of [Dr. Quan Nyugen](https://viterbi.usc.edu/directory/faculty/Nguyen/Quan) at the [Dynamic Robotics and Control Laboratory](https://sites.usc.edu/quann/) at USC.
 I co-lead the software control sub team and develop impedance and force control on the robot legs as well as developed and troubleshooted electrical hardware for the robot's 8-joint actuator system.

 ## Publications